 - Go to ZeroDown’s website and click See If You Qualify.

 - Create an account with your full name, email address, phone number and desired account password.
 Click See If You Qualify.

 - Enter your full name, phone number, employment information, date of birth and home address.
 Click Next.

 - Upload a copy of your driver’s license, passport or state ID.
 Verify your income by uploading two recent paystubs, a W-2 and your tax return.
 Finally, securely connect your bank account or upload bank statements to help ZeroDown verify your finances.
 Click Next.

 ZeroDown reviews your application’s details and returns an answer through a representative within 48 hours.

-ZeroDown is a rent-to-own alternative to a traditional bank or mortgage lender.
-It’s currently limited to aspiring homeowners in the Bay Area, and you’ll need at least $10,000 to participate.
+ZeroDown is for aspiring homeowners in the San Francisco Bay Area who can’t afford a down payment, but have a household annual income of at least $200,000.
+The program costs $10,000 to participate, and that money won’t go towards owning your home.
 Be sure to crunch the numbers on the home you’re interested in — you might find you’re better off on your own.